linode/docs/docs/troubleshooting/troubleshooting-basic-connection-issues/index.md

 If your Linode isn't booting normally, you will not be able to rely on the Lish console to troubleshoot your deployment directly.
 To continue, you will first need to reboot your Linode into [Rescue Mode](/docs/troubleshooting/rescue-and-rebuild/#rescuing), which is a special recovery environment that Linode provides.

 When you boot into Rescue Mode, you are booting your Linode into the [Finnix recovery Linux distribution](https://www.finnix.org).
-This Finnix image includes a working network configuration, and you will be able to mount your Linode's disks from this environment, which means that you can access your files.
+This Finnix image includes a working network configuration, and you will be able to mount your Linode's disks from this environment, which means that you will be able to access your files.

 1. Review the Rescue and Rebuild guide for instructions and [boot into Rescue Mode](/docs/troubleshooting/rescue-and-rebuild/#booting-into-rescue-mode).
 If your Linode does not reboot into Rescue Mode successfully, please [contact Linode Support](/docs/platform/billing-and-support/support/#contacting-linode-support).